Sparkling Rosé Berry Sangria

 Instructions

-• Just before serving add the sparking rose and basil.
-Serve in pretty glasses, such as these generously sized wine glasses, making sure some berries and basil get into each glass.
+• Just before serving add the chilled sparking rosé and basil.
+Serve in pretty glasses, such as generously sized wine glasses, making sure some berries and basil get into each glass.

 Notes

-In this recipe the featured wines are a sparkling rosé plus a bottle of dry white wine.
-You can subsitute a straight up champagne or prosecco or cava or any other sparkling wine you like for the rosé.
+You can substitute prosecco, cava, or any other sparkling wine you like for the rosé.
 Don’t use the priciest bottles of bubbly in a sangria recipe; there are a lot of other flavors going on, so save the fancy stuff for drinking straight up.
 There are a lot of perfectly fine inexpensive sparkling wines out there.
 Just make sure you pick a dry one.
-There is usually some sugar and fruit juice in the drink (as there is in this recipe), so you don’t want things to get too sweet.

 Nutrition